cass-dlcm/verbose-magic/README.md

 sudo pacman -S texlive-bin texlive-core texlive-latexextra
 ```
 It's a bit unclear exactly what subset of features this module needs.
 As a general rule, we'd recommend installing one of larger ones.

-### Package Options
-- bg-letter: Loads a letter-sized background-image
-- bg-a4: Loads an A4-sized background-image
-- bg-print: Loads a printer-friendly background-image (only decal at the bottom)
-- bg-full: Loads the full background-image

-Per default "bg-letter" and "bg-full" are loaded.

 ### Todo's